rob-luke/fnirs-apps-sourcedata2bids/README.md

 #### Current limitations

-* Currently does not rename trigger numbers to something more meaningful.
-See [#1](https://github.com/rob-luke/fnirs-apps-sourcedata2bids/issues/1)
 * Currently only works with NIRx files.
 However, MNE supports Hitachi, Imagent, Artinis datatypes too.
 So it will be trivial to extend to these files types.
 See [#2](https://github.com/rob-luke/fnirs-apps-sourcedata2bids/issues/2)